All Episodes

 But, you know, she got all those good rulings.

-It's it's really a scandalous situation.
+It's really a scandalous situation.

 It's incredible.